MathiasSJacobsen/INFO134/src/Rapport.md

 }
 ```

-4. The three datasets dosn't have the same amount of municipalities.
-The education data have more municipalities then the other two.
+4. The three datasets doesn't have the same amount of municipalities.
+The education data have more municipalities than the other two.
 Used a `Python`-program that counted all municipalities in each set.
 The education set had more then the rest.
+Lardal is an example of a municipality that exists in the thrid dataset, but not in the other two.

 # Beskrivelse av filer